reemrizzk/AI-translator-Next.js-Python-/README.md

 The AI Translator project is designed to facilitate language translation through an intuitive web interface.
 It uses Next.js, a React framework, for the front-end to create a user-friendly experience, and Python for the back-end to handle translation requests using AI models, and output it in JSON format.

-The project uses transformers AI models to accurately translate text between various languages, providing an efficient and easy-to-use solution for language barriers.
+The project uses Hugging Face's Helsinki Opus pre-trained models to translate text between various languages, providing an efficient and easy-to-use solution for language barriers.

+This project currently offers translation between the languages Arabbc, English, French, German, and Spanish.

 ## Installation